Please ensure Javascript is enabled for purposes of website accessibility Scholarship Spotlight | University of West Florida

 January 2025 Spotlight

-Join us for a journey through the worlds of creativity and tradition, where sacred icons inspire modern artistry and storytelling reveals timeless truths.
-Marzia Ransom presents "Sacred Art Reimagined," blending historical devotion with contemporary practices to explore how ancient symbols shape her creative process.
-Sara Schoch uncovers "Why We Continue to Hold the Mirror to Nature," showing how storytelling reflects societal values and deepens our understanding of humanity.
+The January 2025 Spotlight took us on a journey through the worlds of creativity and tradition, where sacred icons inspire modern artistry and storytelling revealed timeless truths.
+Marzia Ransom presented "Sacred Art Reimagined," which blended historical devotion with contemporary practices to explore how ancient symbols shape her creative process.
+Sara Schoch uncovered "Why We Continue to Hold the Mirror to Nature," showing how storytelling reflects societal values and deepens our understanding of humanity.
 Together, these talks weave a compelling tapestry of art, culture, and the universal threads that bind us all.
-Don’t miss this thought-provoking exploration of creativity and meaning.
+The event was a thought-provoking exploration of creativity and meaning.

 Marzia Ransom